ojitha/ojitha.github.io/_posts/2023-06-10-Spark2Redshift.md

 FROM postgres:13.4
 ```

-In my *Spark Streaming Basics*[^3] post, I've already explained how to create Docker AWS Glue container to host Juputer notebooks and how to create shared network `ojnw-1`.
+In my *Spark Streaming Basics*[^3] post, I've already explained how to create a Docker AWS Glue container to host Juputer notebooks and how to create a shared network `ojnw-1`.

-Here is the code to insert data to Postgres:
+Here is the code to insert data into Postgres:

 ```python
 from pyspark.sql import SparkSession